Rakesh-012/Pneumonia-Detection-Using-CNN/README.md

-# Pneumonia Detection from Chest X-Ray Images using CNN
+# Pneumonia Detection using CNN
 This repository contains code and resources for training a deep learning model to detect pneumonia from chest X-ray images using Convolutional Neural Networks (CNN).
 The model is trained on a dataset consisting of chest X-ray images labeled as either normal or pneumonia.

 ## Dataset